 Yes!
-There are some used and refurbished Windows laptops and Chromebooks available on Amazon, Walmart, Target, and a few other retailers, which are good enough for basic tasks, and you can purchase them for the price as low as $100.
+There are some used, refurbished and new Windows laptops and Chromebooks available on Amazon, Walmart, Target, and a few other retailers, which are good enough for basic tasks, and you can purchase them for the price as low as $100.

 But are those dirt-cheap laptops right for you?
 If yes, what should you take care of when buying a refurbished or used laptop?
 And most importantly, where should you buy it from?

 Buying it from a retailer that offers an easy return policy is the most important thing to check that would save you from the remorse that most buyers face when purchasing used or refurbished laptops online.